pankleks/picomqtt/README.md

 Kaluma library for MQTT on Raspberry Pico W / Pico 2 W.

-This library is based on `https://www.espruino.com/modules/MQTT.js`, but stripped down to basic functionallity only.
+Based on `https://www.espruino.com/modules/MQTT.js` but refactored and stripped down to basic functionallity only (see limitations).

 ## How to use